ansari-katib/ansari-katib/README.md

 # Hi there, I'm Kaitb Ansari! 👋

 ### Welcome to my GitHub profile!
-I'm a passionate **Computer Science student** with skills in web development, focusing on the **MERN stack** and **front-end technologies**.
+I'm a passionate **Computer Science student** with skills in web development, focusing on the **MERN stack** .
 I'm driven by curiosity and a desire to solve problems through code, and I'm continuously working to improve my skills and learn new technologies.

 ---